Skip to main content

 This has become more significant following the two years of gold command in RDaSH and the acknowledgement nationally that waiting lists for services require fresh approaches.

 The fresh approach in this policy can be described as a collaborative approach.
-The QSIA decisions and discussions will be a partnership between operational services the nursing and quality directorate, medical director’s office, and the Finance and Performance team.
+The QSIA approval process, recommendations and discussions will be a partnership between operational services the nursing and quality directorate, medical director’s office, and the Finance and Performance team.
 QSIA methodology forms part of the cycle of business in the trust.

 Significant changes are required to address the recognised variance between healthcare demand and capacity, to improve the health of our local population through better prevention of health need and to enable services to work in an effective and efficient way.